 The Lord Chamberlain’s Men is the UK’s premier all male theatre company – with direct links to the history of William Shakespeare – presenting Shakespeare’s work as he first saw it; all male, in the open air and with Elizabethan costume, music and dance.
-Renowned for the clarity, quality and accessibility of the performances seeing The Lord Chamberlain’s Men is a unique experience.
-Sitting under the same stars as Shakespeare hearing his poetry brought to life the company offer an authentic, excellent and magical experience.
+Sitting under the same stars that Shakespeare sat under and hearing his poetry brought to life the company offer an unparalleled authentic, excellent and magical experience; one that is truly unique.
+We are renowned for productions of great vivacity, clarity, quality and accessibility.
+Our productions champion authenticity whilst breathing fresh, new life into these extraordinary plays.
+Seeing a production by The Lord Chamberlain’s Men will ignite, rekindle or maintain a burning passion in the greatest playwright the world has ever seen.

 The 21st Century

-Founded in 2004 and named after Shakespeare’s original troupe of travelling players, The Lord Chamberlain’s Men has established itself as the UK’s premier open air touring theatre company.
+Founded in 2004 and named after the company that Shakespeare was a part of and for whom he wrote some of his most famous and greatest plays, The Lord Chamberlain’s Men has established itself as the UK’s premier open air touring theatre company.

-Touring to over 70 venues throughout the UK and internationally over the summer months, The Lord Chamberlain’s Men brings its unique blend of all male Shakespearean entertainment to only the most beautiful and historic open air venues, where the audiences can sit under the stars, sip a glass of wine and enjoy a picnic while being enthralled in true Elizabethan fashion.
+Touring to over 70 venues throughout the UK and internationally over the summer months, The Lord Chamberlain’s Men brings its unique blend of all male Shakespearean entertainment to only the most beautiful and historic open air venues.
+Here audiences sit under the stars, sip a glass of wine and enjoy a picnic while being enthralled in true Elizabethan fashion.

-The actor-musicians of the company follow the same principles that Shakespeare himself championed: clear, bold and dynamic storytelling in the open air, seasoned with a healthy dose of music, songs and comedy combine to make a Lord Chamberlain’s Men production the perfect way to spend a summer’s evening.
+The company follow the same principles that Shakespeare himself championed: clear, bold and dynamic storytelling in the open air, seasoned with a healthy dose of music, songs and comedy combine to make a Lord Chamberlain’s Men production the perfect way to spend a summer’s evening.

 The 16th century